 Tandem bikes are a unique option for couples, families, and close friends who enjoy cycling together.
 They work great for bicycle touring as well as recreational riding.
 Tandems are fast, efficient, and fun to ride.
 Of course, there are some disadvantages as well.
+There is a learning curve to riding tandem.
+These bikes are expensive as well.
+There are some challenges of tandem bike touring.
 This guide lists the pros and cons of riding a tandem bike vs two bikes.
 We’ll cover ride quality, speed, efficiency, safety, the ride experience, and much more.

 What is a Tandem Bike?

 A Tandem is a bicycle that is designed to be ridden by more than one person.
 Most tandem bikes are designed for two people.
 The word tandem defines the seating position rather than the number of riders.
 On at tandem, one rider sits in front of the other.
 A tandem bike can also be called a twin or a bicycle built for two.

 Standard tandem bicycles have one set of shifters and brakes and two wheels.
 There are two sets of handlebars.
 The front handlebars steer the bike while the rear handlebars are fixed in place.
 There are two sets of cranks which are linked with a timing chain so they turn at the same rate.
 Both riders pedal at the same cadence.
 The front rider is called the captain.
 The rear rider is called the stoker.
 Each rider has their own responsibilities.